-Should You Rent to Own Your Home in Washington DC and North Carolina?
+Should You Rent to Own Your Home in Charlotte?

 While rent to own isn’t for everyone, it is a good option when a buyer and seller both see the value in the arrangement.
 The buyers get time to fix issues preventing financing today but still get the property.
 The sellers get option money with the potential of a future higher value sales price.

 Buyers need to work diligently to execute the option and be prepared to qualify for a traditional loan by the time the option is due.
 Check credit and talk to a lender early in the rent to own process so you can establish the right elements of credit and income to qualify for a loan that buys out the seller at the option execution.

 If you’re looking for more information about rent to own properties, we can help.